dolthub/docs/content/getting-started/writing-to-dolt.md

 title: Writing to Dolt
 ---

-# Writing to Dolt

 ## Introduction

 Uploading a file to DoltHub is the lowest barrier to entry for putting data into Dolt.
-Every repository has a button to upload a file, and you can learn more about those specific steps [here](dolthub).
+Every database has a button to upload a file, and you can learn more about those specific steps [here](../dolthub/getting-started.md).

 In the last section we saw how to read data from Dolt using several familiar interfaces.
 Those interfaces were: